Auratmos/Concepts/README.md

 ## List of Concepts
 A checkmark represents a concept I am planning or working on.
-- [ ] Molecule\
-A fork of [Atom](https://github.com/atom/atom).
-Designed to be a community-driven revival/continuation after the project is sunset.
 - [ ] exfetch\
 A minimalistic system fetch tool.
 (The name is a reference to [neofetch](https://github.com/dylanaraps/neofetch) and [Undertale](https://undertale.com)'s Mettaton EX/NEO battle.)
 - [ ] ohmyfetch\